ning/compress/README.md

 although internal block compression structure is the same, block identifiers differ.
 This package uses the original LZF identifiers to be 100% compatible with existing command-line `lzf` tool(s).

-LZF alfgorithm itself is optimized for speed, with somewhat more modest compression.
+LZF algorithm itself is optimized for speed, with somewhat more modest compression.
 Compared to the standard `Deflate` (algorithm gzip uses) LZF can be 5-6 times as fast to compress, and twice as fast to decompress.
-Compression rate is lower since no Huffman-encoding is used after lempel-ziv substring elimintation.
+Compression rate is lower since no Huffman-encoding is used after lempel-ziv substring elimination.

 ## Usage